lucaz88/FunTraits/Readme.md

 Thanks to the Snakemake architecture, it offers an easy scalability from local server to cluster computer.
 It's also easily expandable by new annotation tools.

-Outputs that will be generated in the `results` and `plots` folders are:
+The generated outputs are:

-* `MASTER_table.tsv` containing the comprehensive summary of all annotations.
+* `results/MASTER_table.tsv` containing the comprehensive summary of all annotations.
 It's based on a GFF format in which each row represent a gene of a genomes in the input directory, while the columns holds the information of gene location and functional annotations.
+* Genome stats about completness (using CheckM) and taxonomy (using GTDB-Tk) in the folders `results/checkm` and `results/gtdbtk`
 * An interactive HTML heatmap `hm_MASTERtraits_jacc.html` representing the annotated traits across genomes

 ### TODO list

-* add full genome report with checkM, GTKDB
-* add rules for mapping genomes to fastq files and make plots
+* add feauture for mapping genomes to fastq files and make plots (code ready, just need implementation)

 ## How to run

 #### Set up the environment

-You need to have Snakemake installed properly in your system.
-You can usually achieve this by running the following commands but refer the official documentation for any issue or doubts (<https://snakemake.readthedocs.io/en/stable/getting_started/installation.html>).
+You need to have Snakemake and Singularity installed properly in your system.
+You can usually achieve this by running the following commands but refer the official documentations for any issue or doubts (<https://snakemake.readthedocs.io/en/stable/getting_started/installation.html> and <https://docs.sylabs.io/guides/3.0/user-guide/installation.html#installation>).
 In the terminal type:

     wget https://repo.anaconda.com/miniconda/Miniconda3-py38_4.12.0-Linux-x86_64.sh
     chmod +x Miniconda3-py38_4.12.0-Linux-x86_64.sh